NS83/Business_Insights_360/README.md

    **Project Outcome**

 This report will provide quick insights to stakeholders by reducing communication time with managers.
-Simultaneously, it will aid in making data-driven decisions to enhance business outcomes.
+Simultaneously, it will enhance data-driven decision-making process and foster a more informed and agile approach to managing business strategies.